CLayer-dev/docs/docs/apis-sdks/index.md

 ---
 title: APIs & SDKs Overview
-description: Complete guide to Core Layer APIs, SDKs, and developer tools
+description: Complete guide to CLayer APIs, SDKs, and developer tools
 ---

 # APIs & SDKs Overview

-Core Layer provides comprehensive APIs and SDKs for seamless blockchain integration.
+CLayer provides comprehensive APIs and SDKs for seamless blockchain integration.
 This section covers all the endpoints, libraries, and tools you need for development.

 ## 🔧 Available APIs